MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/allow-direct-connect-with-all-organizations.md

 ms.localizationpriority: medium
 f1.keywords: NOCSH
 recommendations: false
-description:
+description: Learn how to enable shared channels with all other Microsoft 365 and Azure Active Directory organizations.
 ---

-# Enable shared channels with all organizations
+# Enable shared channels with all external organizations

 ## Allow users to invite people in other organizations to participate in shared channels

-1. Sign in to the [Azure portal](https://portal.azure.com) using a Global administrator or Security administrator account.
-Then open the **Azure Active Directory** service.
+1. Sign in to [Azure Active Directory](https://aad.portal.azure.com) using a Global administrator or Security administrator account.
 2. Select **External Identities**, and then select **Cross-tenant access settings (preview)**.
 3. On the **Default settings** tab, under **Inbound access settings**, select **Edit inbound defaults**.
 4. Select the **B2B direct connect** tab.